-Aubrey Aden-Buie is an Emmy-nominated journalist, filmmaker and visual storyteller based in LA.
+Aubrey Aden-Buie is an Emmy-nominated journalist, filmmaker and visual storyteller based in LA, and the co-founder of Studio IX, a nonprofit organization working to level the playing field for womxn in film.

-She specializes in documentary shorts and photography with a focus on social justice and equality.
-She is dedicated to fighting for a more inclusive future of storytellers and stories told.
+She specializes in documentary shorts and photography with a focus on social justice and equality and is dedicated to fighting for a more inclusive future of storytellers and stories told.

 Aubrey speaks at schools and conferences across the country, and has worked in communities around the globe to teach video journalism as a tool to bring about change.
 She is available for speaking engagements, workshops and structured courses, as well as select video and photo assignments.

 Through her work with Glassbreaker Films, and The Center for Investigative Reporting, she has been instrumental in helping to find and support the next generation of womxn leaders in nonfiction film with generous funding from The Pussycat Foundation.
 In the last two years with GBF, she has overseen the production of over 30 short films.
 Her team has been nominated for a national News and Documentary Emmy Award, has won an Edward R. Murrow Award and a Gracie Award, and has received multiple Vimeo Staff Picks, three Atlantic Selects, and publication on the NYT Op-Docs, and in film festivals all over the world.

 Aubrey also created the BridgeUP: FILM program, an after-school program providing training and mentorship to high school girls interested in documentary film.